Condemn Tennessee Republican legislators - The Martha's Vineyard Times

 To the Editor:

-This blatantly racist and anti-democratic act must be condemned in the strongest possible terms.
+This blatantly racist and antidemocratic act must be condemned in the strongest possible terms.
 Tennessee’s Republican legislators claim there is nothing they can do about gun violence.
 They are wrong.
-They can start by rescinding the expulsion of Representatives Pearson and Jones, and by restoring them and Rep. Johnson to their respective committees.
+We urge them to rescind the expulsion of Representatives Pearson and Jones, and to restore them and Rep. Johnson to their respective committees. and by restoring them and Rep. Johnson to their respective committees.
 Then they can listen to the parents and students, and get to work on drafting sensible gun-safety laws for Tennessee.

 Democratic Council of Martha’s Vineyard